renaism/wg-config/README.md

 sudo ufw route allow to 10.16.0.2 port 8000 proto tcp
 ```

-Then create a rule to allow http access on the host
+Then create a rule to allow http access to the host
 ```bash
 sudo ufw allow http
 ```